-The Department of Agriculture's Animal and Biological Import Assessments Branch (ABIAB) undertakes TSE risk assessments on import permit applications for stockfeed ingredients (including fishmeal and fish oil) and stockfeed additives in accordance with the policy "Importation of Stockfeed and Stockfeed Ingredients - Finalised Risk Management Measures for TSEs, 13 March 2003".
-The Department of Agriculture's Plant Import Operations (PIO) undertakes TSE risk assessments on plant based stockfeeds in accordance with the same policy.
-Permit issuing areas will seek case specific advice from Animal and Plant Biosecurity branches where a specific risk assessment falls outside the scope of this policy.
+The Department of Agriculture and Water Resources Animal and Biological Import Assessments Branch (ABIAB) undertakes TSE risk assessments on import permit applications for stockfeed ingredients (including fishmeal and fish oil) and stockfeed additives in accordance with the policy "Importation of Stockfeed and Stockfeed Ingredients - Finalised Risk Management Measures for Transmissible Spongiform Encephalopathies, as revised August 2015".
+The department's Plant Import Operations (PIO) undertakes TSE risk assessments on plant based stockfeeds in accordance with the same policy.
+Permit issuing areas will seek case specific advice from Animal Biosecurity and Plant Biosecurity branches where a specific risk assessment falls outside the scope of this policy.

-All import permit applications for plant based stockfeeds, stockfeed ingredients and stockfeed additives must be accompanied by a completed 'Production Questionnaire for Animal Feed'.
+All import permit applications for plant-based stock feeds, stock feed ingredients and stock feed additives must be accompanied by a completed 'Production Questionnaire for Animal Feed'.
 Applications not accompanied by a completed questionnaire will not be processed by the permit issuing areas.